Prajwalll14/WEEK-1./README.md

 # Water Quality Prediction - RMS

+🌍 Problem Statement
+Water pollution is a growing concern globally.
+Monitoring water quality in real-time and predicting pollutant levels can significantly help authorities prevent ecological damage and protect public health.

-This project aims to predict multiple water quality parameters using machine learning techniques, specifically `MultiOutputRegressor` wrapped around a `RandomForestRegressor`.
-It was developed as part of a one-month **AICTE Virtual Internship sponsored by Shell** in **June 2025**.
+This project aims to develop a machine learning model that can predict multiple water quality parameters simultaneously, based on historical water quality datasets.

 ---